+3.3 Appeal

-3.3.
-Appeal
+Indicators: Admissibility Procedure: Appeal

-Indicators: Admissibility F 1.
-Does the law provide for an appeal against the c lecision in the admissibility procedure? ⊠ Yes □ □ No ✤ If yes, is it Judicial Administrative If yes, is it suspensive 🗌 Yes  Some grounds 🗌 No
+1. Does the law provide for an appeal against the decision in the admissibility procedure? ⊠ Yes □ No

+If yes, is it 🖾 Judicial  🗍 Administrative

+If yes, is it suspensive ☐ Yes

-The deadline for seeking judicial review against a negative decision on admissibility is shorter than in the regular procedure, as the request must be filed within only 7 calendar days.217 The March 2017 amendment to the Asylum Act further shortened the appeal time to 3 calendar days.218
+The deadline for seeking judicial review against a negative decision on admissibility is shorter than in the regular procedure, as the request must be filed within only 3 calendar days.